dealingwith/daniel-industries/_writings/east-district.md

 “This job just keeps getting weirder,” Tris thought out loud.
 “Ok, let’s go.”

-Bissell grinned and continued walking.
-They walked through the dumpling restaurant they had entered via the alley.
+Bissell grinned and walked out of the other side of the closet into a dumpling restaurant.
 It opened to one of the ancient staircases that rose into the upper floors of the East District, to its ill-defined transition into the jungle.
 They climbed.

 The address in question was on one of the last streets before the roads became dirt paths into the jungle.
 The buildings here were ancient and ramshackle.
 Bissell led Tris to a nondescript door with an old man sat in front, peeling an orange.
 As he made to enter, the old man grabbed Bissell’s leg.

-“This is the courier.”
+“This is the courier,” Bissell said.
 The old man let go.
 They entered.
 As he walked past, Tris noticed the man was peeling the orange with an articulated blade that extended from the tip of his index finger.

 The interior was like a time capsule.
 Red columns held large wood beams that held the second story, and shōji uncharacteristic of the District formed halls and rooms.
 Bissell led them up a narrow staircase off the foyer and down a hall where two young natives stood framing an ornate door.
-He raised his hand the natives nodded and one opened the door.
+He raised his hand, the natives nodded, and one opened the door.
 The interior was sparse, save for a large desk.
 At the desk sat an angular man with grey hair and an eggshell linen shirt.
 He did not look up from the papers in front of him.
 Bissell stepped aside, bowed towards Tris, and motioned towards the desk.
 The man behind the desk looked up.

 “You must be Tris,” he said.
 “I’m Echo.
 You have something for me.”